The Gospel lives in conversation with culture, and if the Church holds back from the culture, the Gospel itself falls silent.– John Paul II

-Each of these communities has a past, a set of developing traditions, and internal cultures which are relevant.
 There is no isolated, pure, individual floating on a cultural-historical blank slate.
 One’s moral reasoning is shaped and upheld by a shared rationality – a conveyed worldview and wisdom of what a good life is about.
 And this shared rationality comes from community and culture.

 Rationality as a human capacity is not exercised in isolation.
 It is the collection of theories, beliefs, principles, and facts that the human subject uses to judge the world, and a person’s rationality is, to a large extent, the product of that person’s education and moral formation that takes place in various communities.